Literature of Moldova: The Middle Ages

 Moldovan chronography in Slavonic continued to develop in the 16th century.
-Roman Makarios' chronicle, compiled on behalf of Peter Rareș, covers historical events occurring between 1504-1551.
-Eftimius, abbot of the Căpriana monastery, was asked by Alexandru Lăpușneanu to continue Makarios' work to include the events of the principality between 1541-1554.
+Roman Makarios' chronicle, compiled on behalf of Peter Rareș, covers historical events occurring between 1504 and 1551.
+Eftimius, abbot of the Căpriana monastery, was asked by Alexandru Lăpușneanu to continue Makarios' work to include the events of the principality between 1541 and 1554.
 The events of the years 1554-1574 were addressed by the monk Azarius, a disciple of Makarios, by decree of Peter the Lame.
 The fundamental premise of these 16th century chronicles was the establishment of centralised power in Moldova, as well as emphasis on the continuity between Roman and Greek history and Moldavian history.
 Azarius was the last representative of the school of court chroniclers.

 The Annals of Moldova illuminate the period from the 14th through the 18th centuries.
 They describe the activities and achievements of various princes and monasteries, the chief proponents of Christian culture of the time.
 From the 17th century, the chronicles began to be written in the Romanian language.
 The best known chroniclers are Grigore Ureche (1590s-1647), Miron Costin (1633 -1691), Ion Neculce (1672-1745).

 Moldovan historiography rose to the levels of contemporary European science in the works of Dimitrie Cantemir (1673-1723).
 Dimitrie Cantemir was the author of one of the most complete histories of the Turks.
 His History of the Growth and Decay of the Ottoman Empire (1714) was translated into many European languages.
 A valuable historical, ethnographic and geographic source is his Description of Moldova (1716).